Vianpyro/Penny-Game/README.md

 # Penny Game App

 Penny Game is a web-based multiplayer game where players compete in a strategic penny-flipping challenge.
-This repository contains both the backend API and the front-end client for the game.
+This repository contains both the backend API and the frontend client for the game.

 ## Project Structure

 - **Backend (API)**: Built with FastAPI, located in the `api/` directory.
 Handles game logic, player management, and real-time communication via WebSockets.
-- **Front-End**: Built with Astro, located in the `front-end/` directory.
+- **frontend**: Built with Astro, located in the `frontend/` directory.
 Provides an interactive user interface for joining games, playing, and viewing results.
 Hosted on GitHub Pages for easy access.

 ## Features